Tales From the Float Tank: Cannabis, Mushrooms, Sacred Tobacco & Wim Hof Breathing / Holotropic Breathwork

+I’ve had some really cool situations where I’ve tapped into an awareness of the endless amount of biochemical physiological processes happening inside my body.
 The comprehension that as I lay still in the tank, feeling my paralyzed body as though it had gone to sleep, there were nerve endings twitching, muscles spasming, healing and repair work going on in various parts of my body, chemicals being created and released, signals being sent between my brain and my organs, and essentially being the host for trillions of bacteria inside me, as they live out their own lives and interact with everything within.

 Easy enough to conceptualize and intellectualize, but to really feel into it in such a deep state of relaxation and an altered consciousness is quite a profound experience.